logo

 Summer School Teaching Methodologies

 No. We’d like to make it very clear that we’re not affiliated with any.
-But, unlike many other summer school courses, our founders and co-directors have been educated at Oxford University.
-We believe that anyone should be able to experience the magic of Oxford, Cambridge and the best of British academia, and we benchmark our standards against these universities for your Oxford Summer Courses summer school.
-The majority of our tutors for our Oxford and Cambridge summer school courses are Oxford and Cambridge academics who use the seminar and tutorial Oxbridge methods of teaching.
-This gives you the opportunity to explore and discuss your subject, and individual subject interests, with your tutor during your summer school.
-Our Juniors programme draws on expert teachers, often from elite British schools.
+But, unlike many other summer school courses, our founders were educated at Oxford University.
+We believe that anyone should be able to experience the magic of Oxford, Cambridge, and the best of British academia, and we benchmark our standards against these universities for your Oxford Summer Courses summer school.
+Our teaching is inspired by the methodologies used at the University of Oxford and Cambridge.
+It is designed to help you challenge your ideas and gain a new perspective.
+Depending on which course you have applied to, you will study within the walls of the University of Oxford, the University of Cambridge, or world-renowned British boarding schools, alongside students from all over the world.

 Your certificate will be issued by Oxford Summer Courses and will state your name, subject, and course dates.
 It will be signed by the founders of Oxford Summer Courses, Harry Hortyn and Robert Phipps.
 In addition, you will receive written feedback from your tutor at Oxford Summer Courses, which you may wish to use as a reference.
 These are not documents from the University of Oxford or any of the colleges.